On a canonical polynomial for links of elliptic singularities: Preliminaries: invariants of normal surface singularities

 \begin{theorem}[\cite{LNNdual}] (a) There is a unique decomposition $Z_h(\bt_I)=P_{h,I}(\bt_I)+Z^{neg}_{h,I}(\bt_I)$ satisfying the following properties: (i) $P_{h,I}(\bt_I)$ is a finite sum (Laurent polynomial) with non-negative exponents; (ii) $Z^{neg}_{h,I}(\bt_I)$ is a rational function with negative degree in all variables.

 (b) $P_{h,I}({\mathbf 1})= Q_{[Z_K]-h,I}(Z_K-r_h)= {\rm pc} ^{\pi_I(\calS'_{{\mathbb R}})}(Z_h(\bt_I)).$ \end{theorem} In particular, for $I=\calv$ we get

-(For the ease of the presentation, in this case we will always omit the upper index $\calv$ and simply write $P_{h}(\bt)$ for the polynomial associated with $Z_h$.)
+(For simplicity, we will always omit the index $\calv$ and simply write $P_{h}(\bt)$ for the polynomial associated with $Z_h$.)
 On the other hand, in the case of $h=0$ part (b) of the above theorem specializes to

 \begin{definition} For $h=0$, $P_0(\bt)$ is called the \emph{canonical polynomial} associated with $\Gamma$. \end{definition}